The Best Home Barista Espresso Machine & Grinder Setups

 I think it’s fair to say the Gaggia Classic is “the” original entry-level home barista espresso coffee machine.

 When Gaggia released the machine in 1991, I believe they were aiming to make a high quality traditional home espresso machine.
-I don’t think they had the home barista or prosumer espresso machine market in mind, in fact that this market didn’t in fact exist as such at that time.
+I don’t think they had the home barista or prosumer espresso machine market in mind, basically that this market didn’t in fact exist as such at that time.

-However what they produced was perhaps among the first prosumer espresso machines.
-Maybe not at the kind of degree (and price) lots of people have in mind these days when utilizing the prosumer or home barista terms, however the original classic was essentially a miniature version of a commercial espresso coffee machine.
+However what they produced was perhaps one of the first prosumer espresso coffee machines.
+Maybe not at the kind of extent (and price) numerous people have in mind these days when utilizing the prosumer or home barista terms, however the original classic was essentially a miniature version of a commercial espresso machine.

 Over the years huge numbers of home baristas either started out with, or stuck with, a Gaggia Classic, and it developed an almost cult status.